• Skip to primary navigation

 Masoor Dal in pot of water

-Heat 6 tbsp Oil and 2 tbsp Ghee in a medium/large pot over high heat.
+Heat 6 tablespoon Oil and 2 tablespoon Ghee in a medium/large pot over high heat.

 Once hot, add the sliced Onions.
 Cook covered on low for at least 25 - 30 minutes until a deep golden brown.
 (At this stage if you do not have pre fried onions for the in-between layers, fry extra onions and set aside).